RedHatWorkshops/windows-containers-quickstart/docs/deploying-sample-app.md

 win-webserver-549cd7495d-f6j95   1/1     Running   0          5m58s
 ```

-This pods was deployed by a deployment.
+This pod was created by a deployment.
 Remember to note that it has a toleration so it can run on the Windows Node.

 ```shell
 $ oc get deploy win-webserver -n default -o jsonpath='{.spec.template.spec.tolerations}' | jq -r